qld-gov-au/swe/product-definition.md

 *	Heading less than 33 characters (including spaces)
 *	Body text less than 100 words

-Please refer to the [SWE 3 call out box](https://qld-gov-au.github.io/web-template-release/components.html#call-out-box) for an example of this component.
+Please refer to the [SWE 3 Call out box](https://qld-gov-au.github.io/web-template-release/components.html#call-out-box) for an example of this component.

 ## 8.3 Grab/standfirst paragraph